Bruce Gradkowski: Cleveland Browns

-Gradkowski was signed by the Cleveland Browns as their fourth-string quarterback on December 2, 2008 after quarterback Derek Anderson was placed on injured reserve.
+Gradkowski was signed by the Cleveland Browns as their fourth-string quarterback on December 2, 2008, after quarterback Derek Anderson was placed on injured reserve.
 He was the starter for the Browns' 2008 season finale against the Pittsburgh Steelers on December 28, 2008, after injuries to Anderson, Brady Quinn, and Ken Dorsey.
 Gradkowski was waived on February 9, 2009.

 Oakland Raiders

 A day after being waived by the Browns, Gradkowski was claimed off waivers by the Oakland Raiders.

 On November 22, 2009, in his first start for the Raiders, Gradkowski threw two touchdowns, matching former Raiders quarterback JaMarcus Russell's total for the season to that point, and led the team to come from behind 20–17 victory over the heavily favored Cincinnati Bengals.

 In Week 13, on the road the Raiders beat the Pittsburgh Steelers 27–24.
 Gradkowski completed 20-of-33 passes for 308 yards and three touchdowns, including an 11-yard game-winning touchdown to Louis Murphy.
 For his performance in this game he was awarded the AFC Offensive Player of the Week award for week 13 of the regular season.

 On December 13, 2009, he was injured in a game against the Washington Redskins during the second quarter and was replaced by Russell.
 The Raiders lost the game 34–13 without Gradowski.
 Gradkowski missed the remainder of the 2009 season with a partially torn Medial collateral ligaments in both knees.

 On March 15, 2010, he was re-signed by the Oakland Raiders for one year.
 He tore a pectoral muscle while lifting weights in April 2010.
-In Week 2 of the 2010 NFL season he took over for benched starter Jason Campbell and lead the Raiders to a victory over the St. Louis Rams.
+In Week 2 of the 2010 NFL season he took over for benched starter Jason Campbell and led the Raiders to a victory over the St. Louis Rams.

 On September 22, 2010, Gradkowski became the Oakland Raiders starting quarterback for Week 3.
 On November 28, 2010, Gradkowski suffered a third-degree separation of his throwing shoulder.
 On December 2, the Raiders placed Gradkowski on injured reserve, ending his 2010 season.